IntelLabs/t2sp/README.md

 # [DevCloud] Open an account (once)

  + Register at [DevCloud](https://software.intel.com/content/www/us/en/develop/tools/devcloud/fpga.html).
 This will enable access to both FPGAs and GPUs in the cloud.
+Currently, the cloud offers Arria 10  and Stratix 10 FPGA, and GEN 9.5 (Intel UHD Graphics P630) and GEN 12 ( Intel Iris Xe MAX Graphics) GPU.

  + Follow the instructions of an approval email to set up your connection to DevCloud.